 - Mental Health Australia

-Wellness Recovery Action Plan (WRAP)
+incorporating the Wellness Recovery Action Plan (WRAP)

 The Wellness Recovery Action Plan (WRAP) is a self-designed prevention and wellness process that anyone can use to get well, stay well and shape their life the way they would like it to be.
 The WRAP program is modelled on best practices to engage individuals in an understanding that they have personal resources they can use to direct their own wellness, help them stay well, feel better, and equip others to best support them in times of crisis.